 A lot of work happens in our post-production studio in Atlanta.

-The more sophisticated the video as in the case of a 360 video production and/or virtual reality, the more time it takes to complete and deliver high quality content.
+The more sophisticated the video as in the case of 360 video production and/or virtual reality, the more time it takes to complete and deliver high-quality content.